|HOME CONTACT US LINKS MEDCOM SITEMAP ARMY.MIL AKO INTERNAL PORTAL (AMEDD Users)|

 Reliability Centered Maintenance (RCM) Program

-Provides oversight and management for deployment of RCM at MTFs, serves as COR for contracts at four sites under RCM, assists MTFs on-site during stages of RCM implementation, and assists other site with equipment or system failures upon request.
-The program will be expanding to all MTFs over the next 5 years.
+Provides oversight and management for deployment of RCM at HRPs, serves as COR for contracts at four sites under RCM, assists MTFs on-site during stages of RCM implementation, and assists other site with equipment or system failures upon request.
+The program will be expanding to all HRPs over the next 5 years.